cosmos/sdk-tutorials/academy/3-ibc/3-channels.md

 <HighlightBox type="note">

-Note that it's possible to have either a _symmetric_ case, where the application logic is independent of the direction of the packet being sent, or an _asymmetric_ case, where packets should only be sent in one direction (or the logic can be different depending on the send direction).
+Note that it is possible to have either a _symmetric_ case, where the application logic is independent of the direction of the packet being sent, or an _asymmetric_ case, where packets should only be sent in one direction (or the logic can be different depending on the send direction).
 It makes sense (but is not imposed) to use the same port ID on both application modules in the symmetric case, and different port IDs on either chain in the asymmetric.
 <br/><br/>
 For example, in the case of interchain accounts, there are two different port IDs for the host and controller submodules: in the interchain accounts module, `icahost` is the default port ID that the host submodule binds to, whereas `icacontroller-...` is the default port prefix that the controller submodule binds to.